ShadowOfPripyat/ShadowOfPripyat/README.md

 ![](https://media.tenor.com/PDZBrAetTUIAAAAi/r2d-reason2die-r2da-placerebuilder-gosinister-css-cool.gif)
 ### if you want to know more about me...

 - 🔭 I’m currently working on ...
-Nothing, i have lots of ideas and instpiration but i have a lack of time.
+Nothing, i have lots of ideas and inspiration but i have a lack of time.

 - 🌱 I’m currently learning ...
-C# [C hashtag :) ] and Elephant "Postgre" SQL!
+Lots of things related to software development

 - 👯 I’m looking to collaborate on ...
 Nothing, no time!